-No one likes receiving broken items… Or do you?
+No one likes receiving broken items… Do you?

 This is why products that are made of or contain something like glass are risky.
 These products have a high chance of breaking.

 Also, read the reviews to see what other people are thinking about their purchase.
-Did they receive a broke product or not?
+Did they receive a broken product or not?